Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Fixed point procedure

-for every $T\leq T^\star$, where $d$ is defined in Definition~\ref{def:controlled-distrib} and $\mathbf d$ is defined in Defintion~\ref{hyp:renormalization1}. \end{proposition} Hence, using this result and combining it with the convergence Theorem~\eqref{theorem:reno-1} , we have this second corollary, where the convergence of the approximated equation is proved. \begin{corollary} Let $z\in(1/2,2/3)$, $u^0\in \mathcal C^{-z}$ and denote $u^\eps$ the unique solutions (with life times $T^\eps$) of the equation
+for every $T\leq T^\star$, where $d$ is defined in Definition~\ref{def:controlled-distrib} and $\mathbf d$ is defined in Defintion~\ref{hyp:renormalization1}. \end{proposition} Hence, using this result and combining it with the convergence Theorem~\ref{theorem:reno-1} , we have this second corollary, where the convergence of the approximated equation is proved. \begin{corollary} Let $z\in(1/2,2/3)$, $u^0\in \mathcal C^{-z}$ and let us denote by $u^\eps$ the unique solution (with life time $T^\eps$) of the equation

-where $\xi^\eps$ is a mollification of the space-time white noise $\xi$ and $C^\eps=3(C_1^\eps-3C_2^\eps)$ with $(C_1^\eps)$ and $C_2^\eps$ are the constant given by the Definition~\ref{def:constant}.
+where $\xi^\eps$ is a mollification of the space-time white noise $\xi$ and $C^\eps=3(C_1^\eps-3C_2^\eps)$ where $C_1^\eps$ and $C_2^\eps$ are the constants given in Definition~\ref{def:constant}.
 Let us introduce $u=X+\Phi$ where $\Phi$ is the local solution with life-time $T>0$ for the fixed point equation given in the Theorem~\ref{theorem:FP}.
 Then we have the following convergence result

 for all $\lambda>0$ with $T^\star=\inf(T,T^\eps)$ and $\Phi^\eps=u^\eps-X^\eps\in\mathcal D_{X^\eps,T}^L$. \end{corollary}